-- Coat the pork chops in the flour and shake off the excess, dip into the egg and cover completely before placing into the panko and using your fingers to press the mixture into the pork chop.
+- Season the pork chops with salt.
+Coat the pork chops in the flour and shake off the excess.
+Next, dip into the egg and cover completely before placing it into the panko and using your fingers to press the mixture into the pork chop.
 Ensure the pork chop is covered evenly with the panko mixture.

 Fry the Pork Chops:

 - In a large skillet, heat the olive oil over medium heat until hot.
 Add the pork chops, cooking in batches if necessary and fry until the panko is just golden brown, about 3-4 minutes per side.
 Transfer to an oven safe dish and place in the oven and cook for an additional 8-12 minutes or until the pork reaches an internal temperature of 135-140ºF.
 Remove from the oven and rest for 5-10 minutes.
 Note: The FDA recommends 145ºF for pork, so removing it from the oven at 135ºF and resting it will allow it to come up to 145ºF without worrying about overcooking it.